Yashwantrao Thorat

 Yashwantrao Thorat or Yesaji (Marathi : यशवंतराव थोरात or येसाजी) was a military commander and the main supporter of Sambhaji II of Kolhapur from 1717 to 1719.
 Before 1717, he served Shahu for a brief period.
 After the battle of Vadgaon he changed the side and support the Sambhaji II.
 He had the title of 'Senakhaskhel'.
 He had jagir in the territory of Warana.
 He successfully launched many campaign against Shahu with the help of Udaji Chavan.
-Sambhaji II gave him the area of 9 lakh income as jagir in Bijapur territory.
+Sambhaji II gave him the area of 9 lakh income as saranjam in Bijapur territory.
 In 1719, he died in the Battle of Panhala against Balaji Vishwanath.
 After his death his wife Godabai perform Sati.

-Early Life
+Early life

 Campaign against Mughal commander Padulla Khan

 The territory of Karad and Miraj was under the Mughal commander Padulla Khan until 1717.
 In 1717, Yashwantrao joined Shahu because there were misunderstandings between Yashwantrao and Sambhaji II.
 At that time Shahu wanted to establish his control in Karad and Miraj territory.
 So Shahu decided to launch a campaign against Padullakhan in 1717.
 Yashwantrao joined this campaign with his troops.
 Shahu's forces attacked on military camp of Padulla Khan in Karad.
 The army of Padulla Khan was dispersed by the sudden attack.
 But after a while, he also counterattacked.
 At the end of the battle Padulla Khan was defeated and he fled to Islampur.
 This battle is known as 'Battle of Karad'.
 After the battle of Karad Shahu was successful to establish his rule in Karad and Miraj territory.